 First pour 50g hot water in circles to the coffee grounds and let it bloom 30 seconds.
 This will enable the coffee to degaz the CO2 accumulated during the roasting.

-Continue pouring 50g of water every 30 seconds, until you use the 225g of water.
+Continue pouring 50g of water every 30 seconds, until you hit the 300g of water.
 Stir lightly if necessary halfway through the process.

 Remove the filter and pour the coffee in a cup.
 Let it cool down a bit before drinking, you will better experience the subtle flavours when the coffee is not too hot.